-The function uses the input sample to simulate new samples.
-The simulated samples will possess similar sizes of events, proportional to the original chromosome.
-To generate realistic simulations, curSample a GRanges that contains a collection of genomic ranges representing copy num- ber events, including amplified/deleted status, from one sample.
+Generate simulated samples with copy number profiles derived from a specific sample curSample a GRanges that contains a collection of genomic ranges representing copy number events, including amplified/deleted status, from one sample.
 The sample must have a metadata column called 'state' with a state, in an character string format, specified for each region (ex: DELETION, LOH, AMPLIFICATION, NEUTRAL, etc.) and a metadata column called 'CN' that contains the log2 copy number ratios. nbSim a single positive integer which is corresponding to the number of simulations that will be generated.